-I have always proudly and tenderly held onto all of these as my own personal tokens from an island I have never visited or known since I was a child.
+Naturally, as any proud Cuban-American, I have benevolently held onto all of these as my own personal tokens from an island I have never visited or known since I was a child.
 I’m quick to boast about each of them like they were conjured up by mother’s hard work in the kitchen.
 Still, none have made me feel quite so intimately linked to my family’s first home like the beloved Cuban song “Guantanamera.”

 Cuban composer Julián Orbón adapted the “official” lyrics to the song using verses from Cuban freedom fighter José Martí’s poetry collection “Versos Sencillos.”
 Orbón’s version, the one most commonly recorded by music artists, used Marti’s lines about a “sincere man” who was from “where the palm trees grow (Yo soy un hombre sincero/ De donde crece la palma).“

-This adaptation, combined with other lyrics from Martí’s poems that express compassion for Cuba’s poor is what ultimately turned “Guantanamera” into the country’s most recognized patriotic anthem.
-In the U.S. and internationally, the song has been interpreted and adopted as a rally for peace (in 2004, for instance, the Swedish government flipped it into a
+This adaptation, combined with other lyrics from Martí’s poems that express compassion for Cuba’s poor, is ultimately what turned “Guantanamera” into the country’s most recognized patriotic anthem.
+In the U.S. and internationally, the song has been interpreted and adopted as a rally for peace (in 2004, for instance, the Swedish government flipped it into an

-Recently, during a visit with my abuelos, we sat together in their living room listening to Celía Cruz’s illustrious take of “Guantanamera” as her throaty voice sang over flute trills and drums.
+Recently, during a visit with my abuelos, we sat together in their snug living room listening to Celía Cruz’s illustrious take of “Guantanamera” as her throaty voice sang over flute trills and drums.
 Old pictures of primos and tias looked down at us from the walls as we first listened carefully to the lyrics.

 There’s no knowing what will prompt one of the Cubans in my family to break out into song.
-My playful Tía Myrna will chorus a line to tell stories; my brother does it at the dinner table even though he knows he’ll be told it’s rude; and my mother does it when she wishes that you would be in a better mood.
-Like them, with the song gaining in momentum and swirling around our hearts, my abuelos and I couldn’t help ourselves as Celía’s lively low-range voice started the chorus.
+My most playful tía will chorus a line to tell stories; my brother does it at the dinner table even though he knows he’ll be told it’s rude, and my mother does it when she wants you to be in a better mood.
+Like them, my abuelos and I couldn’t help ourselves as Celía’s lively low-range voice started the chorus.
 Not against the charms of “Guantanamera.”
 Soon enough, abuela, abuelo and I were all singing the different Spanish versions of the song we hold dear.

-Truthfully, if ever there was a moment that I thought I could burst from feeling so whole, it was sitting there in that living room, watching as the burden of my abuelo’s struggles of exile, which always have some presence in his eyes, were briefly lifted and replaced with pure radiating delight as he sang.
+Truthfully, if ever there was a moment that I thought I could burst from feeling so whole, it was sitting there in their living room, watching as the burden of my abuelo’s struggles of exile, always easy to decipher in his quietly distracted stares, seemed almost completely forgotten as he sang with pure delight.

 “Guantanamera” is a song that has had a rhythmic presence in my life for as long as I can remember.

 Like the smell of aftershave on my abuelo’s worn blue guayabera and the cheekiness of my abuela’s wily grin, I could make out that song anywhere, even despite the many versions it holds.
 Including the one I’ve heard my abuelo hum while brushing his teeth and the one my mother tries to keep in tune to while singing along to Cruz as she drives in the car.
 Like the different impressions of the song, Cuba is a country that has been strongly woven into our different narratives.
-Still, while my relationship and experience with Cuba will never tug on the strings of my heart with the same pang as it does on my abuelos and my mother, “Guantanamera” reminds me that the island is not a foreign one for me at all but another home I will always hold close to my heart.
+Still, while my relationship and experience with Cuba will never tug on the strings of my heart with the same pang as it does on my abuelos or my mother, “Guantanamera” reminds me that the island is much more of a home than a foreign place that my family’s exile might try to make me believe.